Should I feel empathy for vaccine refusers who get COVID-19?

 “One of the last things they do before they’re intubated is beg me for the vaccine.
 I hold their hand and tell them that I’m sorry, but it’s too late.
 A few days later when I call time of death, I hug their family members and I tell them the best way to honor their loved one is to go get vaccinated and encourage everyone they know to do the same.”Dr. Brytney Cobia via Facebook

-Cobia said that often people’s reason not to get vaccinated because they didn’t think they were susceptible, thought the virus was “just like the flu,” or thought it was a political hoax.
+Cobia said people often didn’t get vaccinated because they didn’t think they were susceptible, thought the virus was “just like the flu,” or thought it was a political hoax.

 “But they were wrong,” said Cobia.
 “And they wish they could go back.
 But they can’t.”

-Nationally, there have been 636,491 COVID-19 deaths since the start of the pandemic, New York Times’ COVID-19 tracker shows.
-More than 90,000 patients are in the hospital with COVID-19-related illness as of Friday.
+Nationally, there have been more than 637,000 COVID-19 deaths since the start of the pandemic, New York Times’ COVID-19 tracker shows.
+More than 100,000 patients are in the hospital with COVID-19-related illness as of Monday.

-Follow KXAN’s Russell Falcon on Twitter @RussellFalcon or email russell.falcon@kxan.com for comments, questions and more coronavirus coverage.